Structured Data Generation

 >>> field = Field(locale=Locale.EN)

-Then, you can use its instance as an entry point to access all the methods of the available providers:
+You can then use this instance as an entry point to access all methods of the available providers:

 >>> # Explicitly, like this: